 How much do the diploma programs or certificate courses cost?

-If you’re looking for pricing and tuition costs, please leave your details below.
+If you’re looking for pricing and tuition costs, please fill out our contact form (click here).
 From there, a program advisor will send you the appropriate brochure with the associated costs involved.

 Do you offer financial aid or assistance if someone can not pay?